-Type of Link lcon(s) Description For Linking Procedures, See Linking two assets, when the target asset has not been created yet Create and link a new asset Used to create a target asset, directly from the referring asset's FCKEditor enabled field, and then to insert a hypertext link to that target asset in the field.
-"Insert a Hyperlink to the New Target Asset," on page 196 Create and include a new asset Used to create a target asset directly from the referring asset's FCKEditor field, and then to include the previewable content of that target asset into the field.
-"Include the Target Asset's Previewable Content," on page 199 Linking assets to URLs Insert/Edit Link Used to insert an "unmanaged" hypertext link to a URL into the referring asset's FCKEditor enabled field.
+Type of Link lcon(s) Description For Linking Procedures, See Linking two assets, when the target asset has not been created yet E Source O S Used to create a target asset, directly from the referring asset's FCKEditor enabled field, and then to insert a hypertext link to that target asset in the field.
+"Insert a Hyperlink to the New Target Asset," on page 194 E Source Used to create a target asset directly from the referring asset's FCKEditor field, and then to include the previewable content of that target asset into the field.
+"Include the Target Asset's Previewable Content," on page 197 Linking assets to URLs Insert/Edit Link Used to insert an "unmanaged" hypertext link to a URL into the referring asset's FCKEditor enabled field.
 Additional options, such as Email, are also available in the Insert/Edit Link icon, but they are not covered in this guide.
-For more information about the additional options, refer to the FCKEditor's documentation at: http://docs.fckeditor.net "Linking Assets to URLs," on page 203
+For more information about the additional options, refer to the FCKEditor's documentation at: http://docs.fckeditor.net "Linking Assets to URLs," on page 201